 Our 60-hour TEFL course provides a solid introduction to Teaching English as a Foreign Language which makes it a popular choice for people who are looking for an insight into the TEFL world, as well as those who are planning to work as a teaching volunteer.
 One of the course’s most popular features is the fact that you can fit it around your existing commitments by setting a pace of study that suits you.
-All graduates of the course will also receive the benefit of our unique support service for 1 year.
+All graduates of the course will also receive the benefit of our unique support service for your entire teaching career.

 Once you have signed up for the 60-hour course, you will receive an email containing the log-in details that will give you access to your personal section of our online system.
 From this restricted area you will be able to view the course materials which you can either study online or download to your own computer.